Do Summer Camps Need to be Licensed in Pennsylvania

 Land Sports

-Remember that weather can change quickly in Pennsylvania’s mountainous regions, so always be prepared for rain or snowfall.
+Be mindful that weather conditions can swiftly change in Pennsylvania’s mountainous areas, so always be prepared for sudden rain or snowfall.

 Watersports